-Malcolm Allan – Chairman
+Malcolm Allan – Trustee

 Malcolm is a highly motivated, energetic, passionate and well-rounded Leader with specialised Sales & Marketing skills.

 He has an absolute passion for success and development through best practice and constant improvement.

 A proven achiever with a great sense of humour and loads of enthusiasm, he is excited to be working on a board level where it is all about sport and giving back to the community – something he is passionate about!

 He is currently the Country Manager at UMS (NZ) Limited (Urban Maintenance Systems).
 Previous recent roles included General Manager Sales and Marketing at OCS (Global Facilities Management Company and NZ’s largest and number 1 cleaning company) his major challenge being to develop and execute a customer-led strategy to grow the business of an exceptional operationally led organisation which has the opportunity to improve its customer focus, Head of Business Development at Turners & Growers where he developed entirely new revenue streams and initiatives, and Contract Sales Director for The Shopping Channel, initiating systems, processes, offerings or tools from a blank canvas.

 Maria is a young and enthusiastic addition to the board, passionate about young people and the Pacific community in North Harbour.
 A proud Samoan woman, she currently works as a solicitor in Auckland Council’s Litigation & Dispute Resolution team.
 Maria also serves as the Deputy Convener of the Auckland Young Lawyers Committee and earlier this year was inducted into the Asia New Zealand Foundation’s Leadership Network.